-lcon Status Available.
+Icon Status ZZ Available.
 You can launch the bundle.
-Unavailable.
+Z Unavailable.
 You cannot launch the bundle.
 Either the device does not meet the system requirements established for the bundle or the bundle is not scheduled to be available at the current time.
-Downloading.
-The bundle is downloading from the network location where it is stored.s Installing.
+ZZ Downloading.
+The bundle is downloading from the network location where it is stored.
+ZZ Installing.
 The bundle is being installed on the device.
-Running.
+ZZ Running.
 The bundle is currently running.
-Uninstalling.
+ZZ Uninstalling.
 The bundle is being removed from the device.
-Not Installed.
+ZZ Not Installed.
 The bundle failed to install.
-Right-click the icon, then click Repair to repair the bundle.
-Blocked.
+Right-click the icon, then click Verify to repair the bundle. ⊗ Z Blocked.
 The bundle is blocked on the device.
 You cannot perform any of the actions on the bundle other than viewing its properties.

-6.5 Launching a Bundle
+5.5 Launching a Bundle

-By default, the ZENworks Agent does not distribute (download and install) a bundle to your device until the first time you launch it.
+By default, the ZENworks Adaptive Agent does not distribute (download and install) a bundle to your device until the first time you launch it.
 The distribution process might include installing the bundle files, running scripts, and changing the environment variables.